Getting Started

 Interacting with Elements

-Once you have re-rendered the slides, each element with the .editable class becomes interactive:
+Once you have re-rendered the slides, each editable element (whether activated via modify mode or pre-marked with .editable) becomes interactive:

 • Move: Drag the element to reposition it